ietbitmesra/Git-Freeze/Week-1/IshaanG/README.md

 Made using python and depends on requests, bs4, and configparser.

 It gets mobile phone specifications from mysmartprix and also gets the lowest price for the model.
 Saves a JSON file with the details.

+To get price drop alerts fill in the email credentials in config.ini.
+Run the trackprice.py script